How the University uses research participants’ personal data (fair processing notice)

 You have a number of rights in relation to the processing of your personal data by the University:

-To protect the confidentiality of your personal data the University may ask you to verify your identity before fulfilling any request in relation to your personal data.
+To keep your personal data secure, the University may ask you to confirm your identity before dealing with any request about your personal data.